 Society recognizes the importance of understanding both management itself and the complex nature of the organizations-in business, government, hospitals, and universities-in which managers operate.
-The faculty is concerned with improving this understanding through the study of individual and group behavior, organizational theory, and human resource development.
+The faculty is concerned with improving this understanding through the study of strategic management, organizational theory, and human resource development.